How to Record Gameplay with XSplit

-XSplit apps can do more than streaming.
-Did you know that both XSplit Broadcaster and Gamecaster can record your gameplay, too?
+XSplit applications can do more than just stream.
+Did you know that both XSplit Broadcaster and Gamecaster can record gameplay?
 Here’s how to do it:

-Resolution - This allows you to set the resolution you record your gameplay at.
-The higher the resolution you pick, the more upload bandwidth and CPU usage is required.
+Resolution – This allows you to set the resolution you record your gameplay at.
+The higher the resolution you pick, the more upload bandwidth and CPU usage are required.

 Codec – The available codecs will be dependent on your PC’s hardware. x264 is the recommended codec, provided that your CPU can handle it.